spaque57/ReactSurchargedComp/README.md

           max={100}
         />

+The NumberInput automatically add an 's' for suffix for number upper than 1, like : 1 file --> 2 files.
+There is a JSON file with custom suffix.
+This file gives you the possibility of exclude some sufix for automatic plural concat or use custom plural type like 'x' instead of 's'.

 ### OneLineDatePicker
 This component display a datepicker input box in one line.
 You can change datepicker language (currently in french).